 Ask yourself, "How much can I experience with my future spouse"?

-Ask yourself, "is what I am about to do, going to honour this person if we break up"?
+Ask yourself, "Is what I am about to do, honouring God, my future spouse and this person if we break up"?

-Like I said relationships can messy and we all stuff up, but I'm so glad that God's love for us has no strings attached!
+Like I said relationships can messy and we all stumble through, but I'm so glad that God's love for us has no strings attached!
 He loves us when we're good, He loves us when we fall short.
-He loves the person we present in public, and the one no only we see in the dark.
-Nothing you've done can ever seperate you from His love.
+He loves the person we present in public, and the one only we see in the dark.
+Nothing you've done can ever separate you from His love.
 So when you miss the mark or cross the line (whichever one that is) don't stay down, go on get back up.
 No choice defines you, and no mistake disqualifies you.
 God made you, and me.
 He knows your humanity, your weakness and your frailty.
-If you make a mistake don’t beat yourself up.
+Let go of any shame and don’t beat yourself up.
 Run to God, not away.
 The key is repentance, which simply means to change your thinking, to do a u-turn.
 Realize that Jesus is grace personified.
 Be honest with Him.
 Admit your failings.
 Take ownership for your actions and be empowered by His grace to go and sin no more.

 7. DON'T DATE SOMEONE WHO DOESN'T HOLD THE SAME CORE BELIEFS AS YOU.